tiagodusilva/SOPE-proj1/README.md

 ## Known errors/bugs

-When running `simpledu` on a large folder (the user's home for example), it sometimes doesn't output correctly, which we assume is related to running out of pid's due to too many forks at once.
-Since synchronization hasn't been talked about in class, we have no way to test our theory.
+When running `simpledu` on a really large folder (such asthe user's home for example), it sometimes does not output correctly.
+We assume this issue is related to running out of pid's, due to too many forks at once.
+Since synchronization hasn't been taught in class yet, we have no way to test our theory.

 ### Behaviour on different computers

 As fas as we have explored, this program's behaviour doesn't differ on the various computers and linux distributions we tested (Ubuntu and Manjaro).
+These tests are elaborated below.

+### Testing

+To extensively test our `simpledu`, we developed two small bash scripts which run various combinations of flags on a list of directories and tests the output (or error code) against that of `du`, using the same criteria specified in the project's guidelines.

+To complement this batch testing script, we have another one dedicated to run a single test on a single directory, calling `diff -y --suppress-common-lines` to show only the differences.
+We used it during development whenever a test case failed upon running the other script.

+We have tested almost every combination of flags on the following directories:
+- This git's root directory
+- The `Documents/` directory
+- The `.config/` directory
+- The user's home directory

 ## Implementation details